alphagov/monitoring-doc/documentation/README.md

 * Prometheus terraform configuration can be found [here](https://github.com/alphagov/prometheus-aws-configuration).
 * Grafana deplyment configurations can be found [here](https://github.com/alphagov/grafana-paas).

-00x00 Diagram of the architecture and short description of the picture.
+TODO Diagram of the architecture and short description of the picture.

 ### System parts